Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means to wait for an inevitable second event or consequence to occur after the first one.
-The phrase comes from the idea of hearing the second shoe fall after the first, symbolizing an expected continuation.
+The idiom comes from the idea of hearing the second shoe fall after the first, symbolizing an expected continuation.
 The non-literal meaning of waiting for something else to happen is central.

 Origin: